ANLAB-KAIST/NBA/README.md

-# NBA
+# NBA (the EuroSys version)

-Network Balancing Act: A High-performance packet processing framework for heterogeneous processors
+Please see the README in the master branch for detailed instructions on building and running NBA.